experientlabs/spark_playground/spark-single-node/readme.md

 The error was because of access to the spark_events folder that was used as a volume to the spark image.
 Solution was to change the access using `chmod` command. `chmod 777 app/spark_events/`.

+Note-4: New notebook was unable to save in the mounted directory.
+Sol: updated access for mounted directory and sub directories to 777.